 *Not eligible for any benefits on this visa.

 Application Fees for the Australia Skilled Immigration Program

 - State Sponsorship fee- Varies from AUD$200- AUD$600 (if applicable).

 - Medicals/Registration– case specific.

-- Dependent English Requirement Fee: AUD$4890 (This fee is applicable only if the spouse or the dependent is unable to score 4.5 overall in IELTS and has not completed his/her graduation in English Medium).
+- Dependent English Requirement Fee: AUD$4885 (This fee is applicable only if the spouse or the dependent is unable to score 4.5 overall in IELTS and has not completed his/her higher education or graduation in English Medium).

 Our Full Service & Processing Includes: